jlopezx/HomesteadHub/README.md

 **Current Status:**

 >**As of Week 2**, the full Domain Layer has been implemented, and all relationships.
 The manager classes (PortalManager, InventoryManager) are set up with their required Map Collections.

+>**Week 3** - The project now has a working persistent I/O system.
+The main task was setting up the Persistence Layer, so our system can now remember what users do.
+Now, when someone creates a customer account, lists a product, or places an order, all that information is safely saved to files.